-Assisting patients in their hydrotherapy sessions, you may also find Jayne at the front desk, or helping out with admin tasks in the clinic.
 In her day-to-day, Jayne begins her morning with meditation and then takes her dog for a walk, while listening to her favourite podcast.
 Journaling before bed is an evening ritual and on weekends, Jayne loves to visit the gym, relax with family and friends and hang out with her dog.

 As a child, Jayne dreamt of participating in the Olympics as a professional horse rider.
 Always going for gold, her enthusiasm and patient empathy is genuine and well-appreciated amongst our patients.